- Bill 30 in Alberta (OHS Reform)

 On Jan.
 1, 2018, new rules took effect extending workers comp coverage of psychological disorders beyond disorders caused by acute traumatic events to include DSM-recognized and properly diagnosed chronic mental stress due to substantial work-related stressors that do damage without being traumatic, e.g., workplace bullying and harassment.

 - New OHS Regs.
 Section 35.1 in Northwest Territories (Workplace Impairment)

-It takes something pretty special for a sparsely populated territory to make this list.
-And the new NWT workplace impairment rules that took effect in Sept. just ahead of cannabis legalization were just that—special—setting a standard for the rest of the country on this crucial issue.
+The new NWT workplace impairment rules that took effect in Sept. just ahead of cannabis legalization set a standard for the rest of the country on this crucial issue.
 The most novel aspects of the regulations are the worker’s duty to notify the employer when he/she is impaired and the employer’s duty to implement a detailed written policy for dealing with workplace impairment.

 - WSH Regulation Technical Revisions in Manitoba (OHS Harmonization)

 The first aid, respiratory protection, audiometric testing, high-visibility safety apparel and other technical regulatory changes which were tabled by Manitoba in November and likely to take effect in early 2019, are on this list because of their symbolic effect rather than substance.
 After years of talk about OHS harmonization, Manitoba became the first province to actually revise its laws in accordance with nationally agreed-to standards.

 Other important new health and safety laws that didn’t quite make the list include: